 ToC: Techno-calities: Locution, locution, locution.
 In its sixth year, the Tools of Change Conference — just closed in New York City — easily held its own as one of publishing’s two great confabs of a stressful year, the other being last month’s Digital Book World Conference + Expo.
 And when it comes to locution, ye shall know them by how they say “data.”

 I really admire the folks at Goodreads, not just for their site, but also for the data they share with the industry, including tips for authors.
 (If you’re not familiar with Goodreads, imagine a Facebook for people who love to read books.)
 The recent Goodreads author newsletter offered a number of gems helpful for any […]

-With an avalanche of new services promising to help writers self-publish or distribute their e-books even better and more profitably before, it’s imperative that writers educate themselves about how these services typically operate—plus read the fine print of any new service before deciding to commit.
-Note that when I discuss “services,” they typically fall into [...]
+Note from Jane: I updated this post on Nov.
+14, 2014.
+With new services continually appearing on the market that promise to help writers self-publish or distribute their e-books, it’s imperative that you educate yourself about how these services typically operate and understand the fine print of any new service before deciding to commit.
+Note that when I discuss “services,” […]

 If the Digital Book World Conference helped prepare our souls for the coming travail, the battle now is joined by reinforcements, in the form of the annual Tools of Change Conference (#TOCcon).
 In ToC we trust.

 It’s been a trend ever since I worked full-time as a book acquisitions editor: Blog-to-book deals.
 I acquired or oversaw the publication of more than a dozen bloggers-turned-book-authors.
 Sometimes it translated into book sales, sometimes not.
 Point is: I know that blogs can lead to book deals.
 However, I want you to think twice before […]